January 28, 2019 11:42 AM

 Currently, all districts in Monroe County follow guidelines set by the health department to close school when there is a wind chill of -25°F .

 The Monroe County Health Department writes a letter to all local school superintendents with the department's recommendation on when schools should consider closing.
-The letter says the health department has "no legal authority" to close school but "we believe it is our role to make recommendations on such health matters."

 The letter says "frostbite can occur on exposed skin in about 30 minutes at wind chills of -25°F. At wind chills of -40°F, frostbite can affect exposed skin in as little as 10 minutes."